 This was related to new problems at which information needed to be sent securely and safely between parties across restrictive communication channels.

-B. Morgen and M. Bary, from a small Dallas based company created and fielded two steganographic systems.
+B. Morgen and M. Bary, from a small Dallas based company created and made public first two steganographic systems.

 Since then a huge spectrum of methods and tools have been discovered and developed for digital steganography.

 Some examples: